bhushan9/DevOps-Final-Study-Guide/README.md

 # Deployment/Infrastructure

 <h5> Identity Deployment Strategies</h5>
+Green/Blue
+Dark Launches
 <h5> Compare and contrast deployment strategies (issues/benefits)</h5>
 <h5> Feature Flags</h5>
 <h5> Understand staging and feature branch deployment</h5>
+Staging: The process of building confidence in a proposed deployment candidate in the context of a production-like environment.
+Can involve a mixture of automated and manual vetting.

+feature branch deployment: every feature is a branch and a developer works on it.
+Use of feature flags in this, so that merging becomes easy.
 <h5> Understand how to use docker for deployment and infrastructure design</h5>
 <h5> Identity components of cloud infrastructure</h5>
 <h5> Explain underlying issues related to infrastructure components</h5>